Lailaebrahim/ITI-Web-Development-Summer-Training/Python/Crowdfunding/README.md

 # Crowd-Funding console app
+# Crowdfunding

 Crowdfunding is the practice of funding a project or venture by raising small amounts of money from a large number of people, typically via the Internet.
-Crowdfunding is a form of crowdsourcing and alternative finance.
+It is a form of crowdsourcing and alternative finance.
 In 2015, over US$34 billion was raised worldwide by crowdfunding.
+(From Wikipedia)

+## Project Aim

-(From Wikipedia) The aim of the project: Create a console app to start fundraise projects.
+The aim of this project is to create a console app for starting fundraising projects.

-The app should include the following features:
+## Features

-1 - Authentication System:
+1. Authentication System:
-• Registration:
+  - Registration:
-• First name
+    - First name
-• Last name
+    - Last name
-• Email
+    - Email
-• Password
+    - Password
-• Confirm password
+    - Confirm password
-• Mobile phone [validated against Egyptian phone numbers]
+    - Mobile phone (validated against Egyptian phone numbers)
-• Login
+  - Login:
-• The user should be able to login after activation using his email and password
+    - Users should be able to login after activation using their email and password

-2 - Projects:
+2. Projects:
-• The user can create a project fund raise campaign which contains:
+  - Users can create project fundraising campaigns with the following details:
-• Title
+    - Title
-• Details
+    - Details
-• Total target (i.e 250000 EGP)
+    - Total target (e.g., 250,000 EGP)
-• Set start/end time for the campaign (validate the date formula)
+    - Start and end time for the campaign (validate the date formula)
-• User can view all projects
+  - Users can view all projects
-• User can edit his own projects
+  - Users can edit their own projects
-• User can delete his own project
+  - Users can delete their own projects
-• User can search for a project using date (bonus)
+  - Users can search for a project using the date (bonus)